 Having an Autistic child can be very hard, and rewarding at the same time.
 Some days will go according to plan, and others will make you want to climb back in bed.
 You will need a way to cope to stay strong for you child.
-Here are some ways of coping when you have a child with Autism.
+Here are some ways of how to cope as a parent of an autistic child.

 Find a local support group in your area for parents with Autistic children.
 They will understand what you are going through.
 They have been there or are going through the same things you are.
 Sometimes having someone to talk to that understands can make a huge difference.
 They may have suggestions that can help in your daily routines.
 Sometimes it is just nice to have someone to talk to other than a doctor or therapist.